 New York: Harcourt, Brace, Jovanovich, 1980.
-First edition. later printing.
+First edition, later printing.
 Octavo, original half cloth.
 Inscribed by Milton Friedman on the half title page to mathematician David Cox.
-Light rubbing, near fine in a near fine dust jacket with light rubbing.
+Light rubbing, near fine in a near fine dust jacket.
 "Excellent book, this reviewer has never read a more straightforward and simple statement of the present ills facing our society and what we as citizens in a democracy must do about them" (Chicago Sun Times).
 Free to Choose is an economic response to John Kenneth Galbraiths The Age of Uncertainty, and it helped win Milton Friedman the Nobel Prize in Economics in 1976.
 (Inventory #: 15043)

 You can be confident that when you make a purchase through ABAA.org, the item is sold by an ABAA member in full compliance with our Code of Ethics.
 Our sellers guarantee your order will be shipped promptly and that all items are as described.
 Buy with confidence through ABAA.org.